1951 eruption of Mount Lamington: Aftermath

 An evacuation site at Wairopi was formed within days of the eruption on the floodplain of the Kumusi River, along a road that linked Kokoda and Popondetta.
 The site was located far from Mount Lamington so there was no volcanic threat.
 The Kumusi River supplied water for drinking and cleaning.
 There were possibly over 4,000 refugees at Wairopi—mainly because many were using the road to leave the affected area and this was an effort to concentrate recovery efforts.
 Refugees included the Orokaiva, Omie, Koiarian-speaking groups, and some members of the Sangara people.

 Whooping cough was still persistent among the population as the outbreak occurred before the eruption.
 There was a heightened risk of dysentery, typhoid, tuberculosis and pneumonia.
 Medical workers also had to deal with malaria.
 Due to these health concerns, immunization programs were introduced.
 Medical supplies were brought to the site by road after being flown into Kokoda.
 Food supplies such as rice and canned meat were air-dropped, and there was a farm to grow vegetables.

 Wairopi was at risk of flooding in February when mudflows around the volcano blocked river channels with silt.
 A survey was carried out at the source of the Kumusi River.
-The Mamama River, its main tributary, carried large quantities debris from the southern flanks of Mount Lamington.
+The Mamama River, its main tributary, carried large quantities of debris from the southern flanks of Mount Lamington.
 Logs from the devastated vegetation blocked parts of the river.
 Flooding at Wairopi occurred on 8 February, and again on 19 February, washing away the evacuation site.
 The village of Ajeka on the opposite bank was flooded.

 A new evacuation site, Ilimo, was established west of Wairopi.
 Along the road, the site was 6.5 km away from Wairopi and closer to Kokoda.
 Local villages accommodated roughly 2,000 refugees.
 The other 2,000 refugees walked to Ilimo by road while the sick and frail were ferried by jeeps.
 Additional refugees from Oro Bay also moved to Ilimo.
 Heavy rain disrupted the construction of infrastructure.
 Homes and other facilities including a temporary hospital were constructed.
 Villages and refugees participated in the construction.
 The new site supported agriculture, education and health programs.
 By the end of February, more than 3,840 and 3,150 injections for whooping cough and typhoid were administered, respectively.
 Health measures were taken to prevent diseases from spreading.

 Evacuation sites were also located at Eroro, Oro Bay, Popondetta and Inonda.